 - What gauge of metal or type of wood is best?

-I will answer all these questions and more.
-Along the way you’ll learn how to find the casket that best suits your needs.
+We’ll answer all these questions and more to help you find the casket that best suits your needs.

 What is a casket?

-A casket is a funerary box used for viewing or keeping a dead body, either for burial or cremation.
+A casket is a rectangular container used to store, view, or dispose of a body, either for burial or cremation.

 When do you need a casket?